 Why should you spend the miracle Christmas in Thailand this year?

-Christmas is the miracle period time of the year.
-So just keep it being a miracle.
-Don’t let the responsibilities, endless parties, and shopping list become your burdens, and worry you.
+Christmas is the miracle time of the year.
+So keep it a miracle as it should be.
+Don’t let the responsibilities, endless parties, and shopping list become your burdens and worry you.
 This year, if the snow is too enough for you, pack your bags and dust off your passport, and go to a paradise of sunshine.
-You always can enjoy a very “Thai” Christmas!
-And it even can be your best day ever.
+You can always enjoy a very “Thai” Christmas!
+And it can even be your best days ever.
 Why?
 We will explain below.

 Absolutely there is nothing to argue here.
 The wet snow vs The bright sunshine?
 The negative number on thermometer vs The cool and comfortable degree?
 Oh, please… Sliding on a pair of sandals on your way to the beach to sunbathe is certainly preferential to strapping yourself into your boots on the way to shovel your yard clear of snow before you head to work.
 Let your Instagram feed go boom by a diving picture in the middle of December.
 Just checked in!

 Your chances of running into a Scrooge over in Thailand?
 Minimal – it is known as the Land of Smiles, after all.
 Instead, whatever you do on the 25th, you’re bound to have people who barely speak English still go to the effort of wishing you a variation of “Merry Christmas”, giving you that warm, Christmassy feeling and helping you feel a little more at home on the other side of the world.